-- (1) All officials and other role players in the supply chain management system of the Umsobomvu Municipality must implement this Policy in a way that - (a) gives effect to - - (i) section 217 of the Constitution; and - (ii) Part 1 of Chapter 11 and other applicable provisions of the Act; - (b) is fair, equitable, transparent, competitive and cost effective; - (c) complies with - - (i) the Regulations; and - (ii) any minimum norms and standards that may be prescribed in terms of section 168 of the Act; - (d) is consistent with other applicable legislation; - (e) does not undermine the objective for uniformity in supply chain management systems between organs of state in all spheres; and - (f) is consistent with national economic policy concerning the promotion of investments and doing business with the public sector. - (2) This Policy applies when the Umsobomvu Municipality - (a) procures goods or services; - (b) disposes goods no longer needed; - (c) selects contractors to provide assistance in the provision of municipal services otherwise than in circumstances where Chapter 8 of the Municipal Systems Act applies; or - (d) selects external mechanisms referred to in section 80 (1) (b) of the Municipal Systems Act for the provision of municipal services in circumstances contemplated in section 83 of that Act. - (3) This Policy, except where provided otherwise, does not apply in respect of the procurement of goods and services contemplated in section 110(2) of the Act, including - (a) water from the Department of Water Affairs or a public entity, another municipality or a municipal entity; and - (b) electricity from Eskom or another public entity, another municipality or a municipal entity.
+- (1) All officials and other role players in the supply chain management system of the Umsobomvu Municipality must implement this Policy in a way that - (a) gives effect to - - (i) section 217 of the Constitution; and - (ii) Part 1 of Chapter 11 and other applicable provisions of the Act; - (b) is fair, equitable, transparent, competitive and cost effective; - (c) complies with - - (i) the Regulations; and - (ii) any minimum norms and standards that may be prescribed in terms of section 168 of the Act; - (d) is consistent with other applicable legislation; - Broad Based Black Economic Empowerment Act [B-BBEEA]; - Corruption Act, 1998 anti-corruption measures and practices; - Competition Law and Regulations;

+- Promotion of Administrative Justice Act, 2000; - National Archives of South Africa Act, 1996; - National Small Business Act; - Construction Industry Development Board Act, - (e) does not undermine the objective for uniformity in supply chain management systems between organs of state in all spheres; and - (f) is consistent with national economic policy concerning the promotion of investments and doing business with the public sector. - (2) The municipal entity must, in addition to complying with subparagraph (1), apply this Policy, to the extent determined by the parent municipality, in a way that and that is consistent with the supply chain management policy of the municipality. - (3) This Policy applies when the Umsobomvu Municipality - (a) procures goods or services; - (b) disposes goods no longer needed; - (c) selects contractors to provide assistance in the provision of municipal services otherwise than in circumstances where Chapter 8 of the Municipal Systems Act applies; or - (d) selects external mechanisms referred to in section 80 (1) (b) of the Municipal Systems Act for the provision of municipal services in circumstances contemplated in section 83 of that Act. - (4) This Policy, except where provided otherwise, does not apply in respect of the procurement of goods and services contemplated in section 110(2) of the Act, including - (a) water from the Department of Water Affairs or a public entity, another municipality or a municipal entity; and - (b) electricity from Eskom or another public entity, another municipality or a municipal entity.